Skip to main content

 In the Atomic Workbench, you can create a link button or submit button with a custom action payload.
 When such a button is tapped, the appropriate callback, onLinkButtonPressed or onSubmitButtonPressed is triggered, allowing you to perform an action in your web app based on that payload.

-The callback is passed an object, containing the payload that was defined in the Workbench for that button, as well as the stream container ID and card instance ID that triggered the button.
+The callback is passed an object, containing the payload that was defined in the Workbench for that button (under the actionPayload property), as well as the stream container ID and card instance ID that triggered the button.

 AtomicSDK.launch({